blockchain-App-Dev/blockchain-App-Dev/README.md

 ---

-## 🎯 How We Build Bitcoin-Like Blockchain Networks
+## 🎯 How We Build Blockchain Networks Like-Bitcoin

 ### 🔥 **Bitcoin Protocol Implementation**
 ```python